hvasconcelos/hvasconcelos.github.io/_posts/2016-07-29-Asynchronous-Android-Programming-is-out-now.md

 ## Chapters:

 1. Asynchronous Programming in Android
-2. Performing Work with Looper, Handler, and Handlerthread
+2. Performing Work with Looper, Handler, and HandlerThread
 3. Exploring the Asynctask
 4. Exploring the Loader
 5. Interacting with Services